-My name is David Both.
+I have been in the IT industry for nearly 50 years.
 I am an Open Source Software and GNU/Linux advocate, trainer, writer, and speaker.
-I have been working with Linux and Open Source Software for more than 20 years and have been working with computers for over 45 years.
+I have been working with Linux and Open Source Software for almost 25 years.
 I am a strong proponent of and evangelist for the “Linux Philosophy for System Administrators.”
 I have been in the IT industry for over forty years.

 I worked at IBM for 21 years and, while working as a Course Development Representative in Boca Raton, FL, in 1981, I wrote the training course for the first IBM PC.
 I have taught RHCE classes for Red Hat and also worked at MCI Worldcom, Cisco, and the State of North Carolina.
 In most of the places I have worked since leaving IBM in 1995, I have taught classes on Linux ranging from Lunch’n’Learns to full five day courses.
 Helping others learn about Linux and open source software is one of my great pleasures.

 I prefer to purchase the components and build my own computers from scratch to ensure that each new computer meets my exacting specifications.
 My primary workstation is an ASUS TUF X299 motherboard and an Intel i9 CPU with 16 cores (32 CPUs) and 64GB of RAM in a ThermalTake Core X9 case.

 I have written articles for magazines including, Linux Magazine, Linux Journal.
 My article “Complete Kickstart,” co-authored with a colleague at Cisco, was ranked 9th in the Linux Magazine Top Ten Best System Administration Articles list for 2008.
 I currently write prolifically for OpenSource.com and Enable SysAdmin.